Understanding the process of Car Insurance Premium Calculation

 The variation is due to the loss ratio of the insurance companies with these particular make & models.

 The other reason could also be the cost incurred to replace the parts at the time of damage.
 For instance the parts of Honda are costly compared to that of Maruti.
+The alto car insurance is priced at Rs.2, 072 because the cubic capacity of the car is less than 1000cc as per the IRDA circular.
 These extra costs reflect in the premium paid by the insured.